KorfLab/LearnGit/README.md

 LearnGit
 ========
 This repository contains the Korf Lab Collaborative Project.
-Develop sequences.pm for the Korf Lab that contains commonly used functions for sequence analysis.

 There are two directories:
   1. scripts:  contains the perl scripts and modules